benfixit/catholic_hymnbook/content/when-i-look-at-the-work-of-your-hands.md

 ---
 id: 428
-title: When I Look At the Work of Your Hands
+title: When I Look At the Work of Your Hands (Psalm 8)
 ---

 _Chorus:_